hanszhang717/hancezhang-blog/content/en/posts/stop-debating-build-experiment-machine.md

 My answer: You don't need to worry.
 This is a classic Jevons Paradox.

 In the 19th century, economist William Stanley Jevons observed something counterintuitive: when steam engines became more efficient and coal costs dropped, coal consumption increased rather than decreased.
-The reason was simple—**lower costs made previously unworthy tasks suddenly worthwhile**.
+The reason was simple—**lower costs made previously uneconomical tasks suddenly worthwhile**.

 AI works the same way.
 When delivery costs fall, demand doesn't shrink—it explodes.
 The real question isn't "will we run out of work," but rather **the game has changed.
 Are you ready?**